kennyr87/awesome-jysep/readme.md

 [![CC0](https://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0)

-To the extent possible under law, Ken Rogers has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, all copyright and related or neighboring rights to this work are waived.